MySupersuit/DecentralisedIdentityVaxPaspsport/README.md

 9. If verified correctly they can then issue her a plane ticket, if not then they do not issue a ticket.

 Failing a ZKP
-1. If Alice had only 1 dose of Pfizer and constructed a ZKP trying to satisfy the predicate &ge; 2 verification would fail on Aer Lingus' end.
+1. If Alice had only 1 dose of Pfizer and constructed a ZKP trying to satisfy the predicate &ge; 2 doses, verification would fail on Aer Lingus' end.

 Revocation
 1. HSE can revoke credentials it has issued at the bottom of its contorller (the 'Revoke' button).